Ii Naonori: Biography

 Ii Naonori was the second son of Ii Naoaki, the brother of Ii Naosuke.
-His elder brother had died in childhood and Naoaki had died shortly after Naonori's birth; however, as Naonori was the child of a concubine his birth had not even been officially reported by the time of Ii Naosuke's assassination in 1860.
+His elder brother had died in childhood and Naoaki had died shortly after Naonori's birth; however, as Naonori was the child of a concubine, his birth had not even been officially reported by the time of Ii Naosuke's assassination in 1860.
 To avoid the attainder of Hikone Domain, immediately after Ii Naosuke's assassination, the domain appointed him as heir and continued to pretend that Ii Naosuke was still alive until all of the necessary paperwork and formalities had been completed.
-Ii Naonori was age 13 at the time.
+Ii Naonori was aged 13 at the time.